 We are a holding company with no business operations.
 As such, we depend upon the earnings and cash flow of our subsidiaries and the distribution of that cash to us in order to meet our obligations and to allow us to make distributions to our unitholders.
-The new credit facility we expect to enter into at the closing of this offering will be entered into by our operating subsidiary, Targa Resources Operating LP.
-We expect the new credit facility to contain covenants limiting our operating subsidiary's ability to make distributions to us.
-For example, we expect that our operating subsidiary will be prohibited from making any distribution to us if such distribution would cause a default or an event of default under the new credit facility.
+In connection with this offering, we expect to enter into a new credit facility which will contain covenants limiting our ability to make distributions, incur indebtedness, grant liens, and engage in transactions with affiliates.
+Furthermore, our credit facility will contain covenants requiring us to maintain a ratio of consolidated indebtedness to consolidated EBITDA initially of not more than 5.75 to 1.00 and a ratio of consolidated EBITDA to consolidated interest expense of not less than 2.25 to 1.00.
+If we fail to meet these tests or otherwise breach the terms of our credit facility our operating subsidiary will be prohibited from making any distribution to us and, ultimately, to you.
 Any interruption of distributions to us from our subsidiaries may limit our ability to satisfy our obligations and to make distributions to you.